fastmcp-me/logic-lm-mcp/README.md

 For issues, feature requests, or questions about Logic-LM reasoning capabilities, please:

-1. Run `python test_basic.py` to verify basic functionality
+1. Test installation: `logic-lm-mcp --help`
 2. Check the troubleshooting section above
 3. Open an issue in the repository with:
    - Python version
    - Operating system
    - Error messages
-   - Output of basic test
+   - Installation method used (pip/uv)